syan-tibco/tp-helm-charts/dp-cluster-workshop/eks/README.md

 export DP_ES_RELEASE_NAME="dp-config-es" # name of dp-config-es release name
 ```

+> [!IMPORTANT]
+> The scripts associated with the workshop are NOT idempotent.
+> It is recommended to clean-up the existing setup to create a new one.

 ## Create EKS cluster

 In this section, we will use [eksctl tool](https://eksctl.io/) to create an EKS cluster.
 This tool is recommended by AWS as the official tool to create EKS cluster.